 If you or a loved one have been in an accident that you believe was caused by a truck driver or trucking companies negligence than you may have a claim.

-Semi-truck accidents are often a result of one of several common causes and due to the nature of the size disparity between semi trucks and your average passenger vehicle, the accidents are often devastating.
+Semi-truck accidents are often a result of one of several common causes and due to the nature of the size disparity between semi-trucks and your average passenger vehicle, the accidents are often devastating.

-Davis Law Group has been handling serious injury and wrongful death claims as a result of semi-truck accidents for more than 20 years and have a long, successful track record of getting results for our clients.
+Davis Law Group has been handling serious injury and wrongful death claims as a result of semi-truck accidents for more than 20 years and has a long, successful track record of getting results for our clients.

-If you have questions about your legal rights after being injured in an auto accident involving a semi-truck, the award-winning team of semi truck accident attorneys at Davis Law Group are here to help.
+If you have questions about your legal rights after being injured in an auto accident involving a semi-truck, the award-winning team of semi-truck accident attorneys at Davis Law Group are here to help.
 Davis Law Group offers free case evaluations for accident victims and their family members with no obligation to sign.

 To request your free case evaluation today call 206-727-4000 or use the chat or contact options on this page today.